 Assessing the Impact of Climate Change

-Both the physical impact and resilience-adjusted impact can be applied to the value of assets to estimate their future economic performance.
+Both Physical Impact and Resilience-adjusted Impact can be applied to the value of assets to estimate their future economic performance.

 Locations that exhibit low risk, high resilience, and proximity to under-performing areas may achieve accelerated growth forecasts as a result of their "anti-fragility," gaining investment and migration at the expense of under-performing areas.